 Camera Testing Issue:

 Okay, this is the main interesting issue.
 After a series of test shots, we never expected to experience first-hand the rumored Mi Camera Error.
-In the unit that we purchased, the error occur in the front camera.
+In the unit that we purchased, the error occurs in the front camera.
 We thought, it can be resolved by restarting, but it didn’t work.
-Another option is do hard reset, we take this option as well but no positive response on the problem.
+Another option is hard reset, we take this option as well but no positive response on the problem.

 Time to request for a replacement from the Mi Store?

 So we went to the Mi Store in Laguna where we originally purchased the Xiaomi Mi A3, hoping that they will replace it with a new one since it’s still under the 7 days warranty.
 Unfortunately, their answer is No, they can’t replace it in the store even though it’s still covered by the 7 days warranty.

 Why they can’t replace it in the store even it’s still under 7 days warranty?

 The device needs to be checked by an authorized technician which they don’t have in the mall or within our city.
 The customer is required to go to SM Bicutan and bring the newly purchased defective unit for diagnostics and wait for the decision of the technician if the unit will be replaced.
 But the unit is 3 days old from the date of purchase!

 Our suggestion to Mi Store customer service efficiency?